nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. Importing an external JSON file with invalid format, duplicate applicant, or invalid data values

-   1. Prerequisites: There exists a file named `format.json` with the incorrect formatting, `duplicate.json` with duplicate applicants, and `invalid.json` with invalid data values.
+   1. Prerequisites: There exists a file named `format.json` with incorrect formatting, `duplicate.json` with duplicate applicants, and `invalid.json` with invalid data values.

    2. Test case: `import format.json`<br>